-31. Within XPS, where would you specify the program start address for the software application? (hint: look in the S/W Settings of the MicroBlaze instance) This is useful when you have memory in various places in your memory map.
+35. Within XPS, where would you specify the program start address for the software application? (hint: look in the Applications tab) This is useful when you have memory in various places in your memory map.
 This is controlling a flag given to the linker/loader phase of the compiler.